 Regarding the Swachh Bharat Mission initiated by Prime Minister Narendra Modi, the Chief Minister said, “Uttar Pradesh lags behind other states as far as cleanliness is concerned.
 Despite the availability of safai workers both in urban and rural areas, there is laxity in this regard.”

 So, to say, Yogi Adityanath Govt. is trying to create an impact and is trying their best to do what a constitutionally elected Government should be doing.
 People can see the tireless work done for the state.

 Yogi Adityanath has clearly said that the abattoirs operating legally won’t be touched, but the action would definitely be taken against the illegal ones.

 “The illegal abattoirs will be closed down,” he had said while addressing a civic reception in his hometown.
-Regarding its closure, Adityanath said the (NGT) National Green Tribunal had in the past vowed on their closure.
-With its ban, the meat supply has been stopped too many of the restaurants.
+Regarding its closure, Adityanath said the (NGT) National Green Tribunal had in the past vowed on its closure.
+With its ban, the meat supply has been stopped by too many restaurants.
 While we also got to hear news reported by Hindustan Times that animals in the Kanpur Zoo weren’t getting their daily feed, meat sellers since then have been on strike.

 3. Anti-Romeo Squad

 Yogi Adityanath also directed the state’s top administrators to mark out a clear guiding principle for the ‘Anti-Romeo Squad’, so that no “unnecessary harassment” of boys and girls would be seen and done.

 The state government has asked the Uttar Pradesh (UP) police to create an “Anti-Romeo Squads” in 11 districts of Lucknow so that sexual harassment cases could be prevented reports, The Hindu.
 The squad will be present in front of the schools and colleges.